Single-letter Chain Rule for Quantum Relative Entropy: Introduction

 Thus, unlike in the classical case, a quantum chain rule exists only in an asymptotic, many-copy sense, and it is precisely the regularization that guarantees its validity.

 In the present work, we establish a complementary form of chain inequality that holds already at the single-copy level.

-In~\cref{sec:resultsClassicalMethods} we show a chain rule obtained from classical methods and some consequeneces, in~\cref{sec:resultsConditional} we show some general entropy inequalities that conclude in a conditional quantum chain rule and finally in~\cref{sec:discussion} we discuss our results and propose some further work on the topic.
+In~\cref{sec:resultsClassicalMethods} we show a single-letter quantum chain rule, some consequeneces and its relation to proviously studied quantities, in~\cref{sec:resultsConditional} we show some general entropy inequalities that conclude in a conditional quantum chain rule and, finally, in~\cref{sec:discussion} we discuss our results and propose some further work on the topic.